nsitu/nodejs-template-for-caprover/README.md

 # NodeJS Template for CapRover
 This template can be used as a base for a new repository that will deploy itself to CapRover on every push.
-It assumes the use of NodeJS, and includes a GitHub Actions script that runs `npm install` prior to deploying.
+It assumes the use of NodeJS.
+GitHub Actions makes a tarball from the files and sends them to CapRover for building and Deploying.
+The build process happens according to the configuration in `Dockerfile`

 # Usage
 To use this template: